 GOD is the GARDENER, who cares for the branches to make them FRUITFUL.
 Those who don’t bear fruit are cut off from the Vine and tossed aside.
 This tells us that there is a process of development for those abiding on the Vine.

 One of the main purposes of the Christian life is to progressively allow the Holy Spirit to produce His fruit in our lives.
 After committing ourselves to Christ, we are apt to live fruitful lives that are pleasing unto God.
 True followers of Christ are recognized by their fruit.
 Spiritually we start to resemble Christ in likeness.
-We want to be characterized by good actions exhibited by humbleness of heart.
+We want to be characterized by good actions exhibited by the humbleness of heart.

 Another purpose of the Christian’s life is to progressively allow the Holy Spirit to produce more and more of His fruit.
 The goal is to produce much fruit.
 This gradually happens as we stay connected to the True Vine.
-God’s desires that His children exhibit the fruit of the Spirit; (Gal.
+God’s desire is that His children exhibit the fruit of the Spirit; (Gal.
 5:22-23).
 The ultimate result of spiritual fruitfulness is that God is glorified as we grow, and others come to know Christ.

 SEASONAL CHANGES / Natural and Spiritual

-Whenever I’m shopping at the market, the produce section is my favorite place to be.
+Whenever I’m shopping at the market the produce section is my favorite place to be.
 I get so excited just seeing fresh quality produce.
 The smell of fresh fruit, the vibrant colors of the greens and berries overwhelms me.
 Everything appears to be ripe and palette pleasing.
 Some fruits are readily available, while others are not.
 There are different varieties of fruits that are seasonal.
-For example, watermelon, strawberries, cherries, and plums, these fruits are available during the summer.
+For example, watermelon, strawberries, cherries, and plums, are available during the summer.
 While apples, oranges, lemons, and bananas seem to be available throughout the year, (in most markets.)
 Timing is everything regarding seasonal changes.
-The farmer has to make sure that his harvest is just right for the picking.
+The farmer must make sure that his harvest is just right for the picking.
 Quality control guarantees the quality and freshness of the harvest before shipping.

-This is true for the development of spirit fruit, because it also takes time to develop.
+This is true for the development of spirit fruit because it also takes time to develop.
 Nothing good grows overnight.
 Just as a farmer has to be patient in order to reap the rewards of his labor, Christians have to exercise patience during the development of the Holy Spirit’s fruit.
 With the practice of patience, the spiritual fruit of patience develops.
 Continue to page 2